 Conferences are an investment.
 Just like placing your money in a 401K, spending time and money on a conference can pay dividends many times the costs.
-The key is, you have to approach them the right way.
-If you view conferences as simply heading to a major city and listening to a few slideshow presentations, then you are missing out on some amazing opportunities for growth.
+The key is, that you have to approach them the right way.
+If you view conferences as simply heading to a major city and listening to a few slideshow presentations, then you are missing out on some amazing growth opportunities.

 It’s Not About the Teaching

-I’ve been to conferences where the teaching was absolutely amazing.
-In fact, when I went to the BaconBiz Conference in Philadelphia, I filled out half a notebook during the talks.
-I was definitely inspired.
-However, that information that I gathered has also been shared in numerous podcasts interviews, blog articles, business books, and YouTube videos.
-In fact, at many conferences, you can view some of the talks from a previous year for free!
+I’ve been to conferences where the teaching was amazing.
+When I went to the BaconBiz Conference in Philadelphia, I filled out half a notebook during the talks.
+I was inspired.
+However, the information that I gathered has also been shared in numerous podcasts interviews, blog articles, business books, and YouTube videos.
+In fact, at many conferences, you can view some of the talks from the previous year for free!

 Before the Conference

 Before you even step foot in the conference venue, there are plenty of activities that can prime the pump for effective networking opportunities.

 - Follow the conference hashtag on Twitter and engage with people who are posting how excited they are to go to the conference.
 Many people post an update when they’ve purchased their plane or conference ticket.
 Hit reply and let them know that you are going too and are looking forward to connecting.

 - Sign up for the conference page on Lanyrd.
 If there isn’t a conference page, you can create one.
 Lanyrd is a social conference directory, where attendees can connect and see who else is coming.
 Get to know a few names and faces on that list, and send them a quick tweet letting them know that you’re looking forward to connecting at the conference.
 When you get there, you’ll have less names to memorize since you’ve done a little homework beforehand.